Tucker Student Spotlight

-- Big Brother Big Sister (BBBS) pairs Dartmouth students in one-on-one friendships with children aged 6-13 who come from a variety of family and social situations.
-BBBS a big commitment and great responsibility, but three decades of big sibs say it has been their most rewarding Dartmouth experience.
-Connections, a sub-program within BBBS, matches Dartmouth students with individuals aged 8-21 with developmental and emotional disabilities.
+- SIBS pairs Dartmouth students in one-on-one friendships with children aged 6-13 who come from a variety of family and social situations.
+SIBS is a big commitment and great responsibility, but three decades of big sibs say it has been their most rewarding Dartmouth experience.
+Connections, a sub-program within SIBS, matches Dartmouth students with individuals aged 8-21 with developmental and emotional disabilities.

 - Eye to Eye is a mentoring program that pairs Dartmouth students with learning disabilities or ADHD with local middle school students who also have learning disabilities or ADHD.
 These mentoring relationships help students to work successfully with their learning disabilities and to celebrate their differences.